-Our first day’s walk was not going to be long, so we could afford to laze a bit in the morning.
-In any case, we could not leave until we got some bread for our picnic meal this evening, which we had been told would be necessary, as Sommant had no restaurant, only a camping ground.
+Our walk today was not going to be long, so we could afford to laze a bit in the morning.
+Anyway, we could not leave until we got some bread for our picnic meal this evening.

 Even before we got back to the Porte d’Arroux we found a boulangerie and a bar beside it, at which we took our coffees in the slanting morning sunshine.

 Before setting off properly we visited the Temple of Janus in a field over a footbridge.

 This strange edifice was a Roman copy in stone of a traditional Gaullish temple, which had been traditionally made of wood – evidence of the lengths the Romans went to make the locals feel at home in Autun

 Our way to Sommant was on tiny back roads, following the valley of the river Ternin, through farms and woods.
 It was not the way we expected to be going, but it turned out very pleasant.

 Hay bales lay like great blonde cheeses in the fields and we passed some gleaming artificial lakes.
 There were almost no cars, but our way was blocked briefly by a herd of cattle.